 Christmas day usually starts off with excited children clammering onto your bed to tell you what Santa Claus deposited in a Christmas sack (usually a pillowcase) on the foot of their bed overnight while you feign surprise and try to reach consciousness.

-It’s not a hot Christmas dinner of roast turkey or ham followed by traditional Christmas pudding that we Aussies dream of for our Christmas.
-The main meal of the day is lunch on Christmas Day and this often kicks off quite late.
+It’s usually not a hot Christmas dinner of roast turkey or ham followed by traditional Christmas pudding that we Aussies dream of for our Christmas.
+The main meal of the day is lunch on Christmas Day and this often kicks off early afternoon.

 Often it consists of a cold based lunch banquet with way too much food and usually includes a fresh seafood platter of lobster, prawns and oysters and platters of cold cuts of ham, pork and chicken and the meal finishes with a beautiful homemade trifle and pavlova to follow!

 Wine and beer are usually part of the day’s celebrations, sometimes we make a sangria or a fruit punch and almost always we spend the afternoon in the pool relaxing in an over-stuffed blimp-like state.

 In Australia the day after Christmas Day is celebrated as Boxing Day.
 It’s a designated public holiday but has no special meaning for us (however we’re very grateful for the additional public holiday!).